 While Bing Crosby was born in Tacoma, Washington, he moved to Spokane when he was 3 years old.
 If you can’t watch “White Christmas” without humming along, a visit to the Bing Crosby Collection at Gonzaga University might be in order.

 The collection includes about 200 items from Crosby’s life and career, ranging from records to photos to books.
 If you enjoy what you see at Gonzaga University, there is even more memorabilia on display at the Bing Crosby House at 508 East Sharp Avenue, and it has free admission as well.

 Spokane’s music scene is popular and active, with venues large and small offering options for all musical tastes.

-For larger venues and touring headliners that come through the area, look to the Spokane Veterans Memorial Arena or the Knitting Factory, and if you prefer smaller, more intimate venues, The Bartlett and the Big Dipper are all-around great places to check out.
-The Bartlett is an all-ages venue at all hours, so it’s perfect for date nights, groups of friends and families alike.
+For larger venues and touring headliners that come through the area, look to the Spokane Veterans Memorial Arena or the Knitting Factory.
+If you prefer smaller, more intimate venues, The Bartlett and the Big Dipper are all-around great places.
+The Bartlett is an all-ages venue at all hours, so it’s perfect for date nights, groups of friends, and families alike.